|

 Mary Eleanor

-Wheeler was born in 1866 and little is known of her childhood or what effect
+Wheeler was born in 1866 and little is known of her childhood.
+At the time of

-was described as being 5’ 6” tall with "lovely russet hair and fine blue
+her arrest, she was 24 and was described as being 5’ 6” tall with "lovely

-had nice shapely hands.
-Her face was not overly pretty but she seemed to have
+was of normal build and had nice shapely hands.
+Her face was not overly pretty

-late teens, she had a relationship with a carpenter named John Charles Pearcey
+with a carpenter named John Charles Pearcey and although they never married,

-and although they never married, Mary took his name and continued to use it after
+Mary took his name and continued to use it after they split up.
+She was arrested, charged and tried under

 this name.
 Mary associated with better

-off men and had never worked or ever needed to - one of her several admirers,
+off men and had never worked or ever needed to.
+One of her several admirers,

-Charles Creighton, had rented rooms for her at 2 Priory Street, Kentish Town in
+Charles Creighton, had rented rooms for her at

 The crime.